-5.30 Walk Test (Installer)
+5.34 Walk Test (Installer)

 The Installer Walk Test can be used to test the alarm state of each zone of the panel.
 The walk test cannot be used to test zone type [24].
+The Installer Walk Test can also be entered from command 8 in ([] [6]) user functions.
 Before beginning the walk test, ensure the following conditions are met:

-1. The panel is disarmed

-2. The Keypad Blanking option is disabled (section [016]: [3])

-3. The Fire Bell is Continuous option is disabled (section [014]: [8])

-4. The Transmission Delay is disabled, if Transmission Delay is not required (section [370])
+- 1. The panel is disarmed - 2.
+The Keypad Blanking option is disabled (section [016]: [3]) - 3.
+The Fire Bell is Continuous option is disabled (section [014]: [8]) - 4.
+The Transmission Delay is disabled, if Transmission Delay is not required (section [370])

 Fire Troubles are not supported in Walk Test.
+All outputs will activate for both partitions du

 All outputs will activate for both partitions during the walk test, regardless of programming.